mukherjee07/gc_mpnn/README.md

 <img width="11875" height="5888" alt="Figure_2" src="https://github.com/user-attachments/assets/e29eaaf7-a15e-48dc-883d-80175755cd30" />

-This repository contains the **GC-MPNN** (Gas-Conditioned Message Passing Graph Neural Network) model, developed to predict gas permeability through polymer membranes — in particular for **out-of-training (unseen) gas species**.
+This repository contains the **GC-MPNN** (Gas-Conditioned Message Passing Graph Neural Network) model, developed to predict gas permeability in polymer membranes — in particular for **out-of-training (unseen) gas species**.

 GC-MPNN is a **fusion neural network** that integrates two branches:
-- a **graph neural network** (message passing) that learns a representation of the polymer from its structure (SMILES), and
+- a **graph neural network** (message passing) that learns a representation of the polymer from its structure (p-SMILES), and
-- a **regular MLP** that encodes each gas species from its molecular properties (thermodynamic, kinetic, electrostatic, and others).
+- a **regular MLP** that encodes each gas species from its molecular properties (thermodynamic, kinetic, electrostatic, and/or others).

 The polymer and gas representations are then combined to predict permeability, which is what lets the model generalize to gas species it was not trained on.